Online Engineering Programs Home

 • Expected Time to Completion: Four years

-Applicants to the program must have a baccalaureate degree (or a comparable degree) from a regionally accredited U.S. institution, a GPA of 3.0 or higher, official transcripts from each institution attended, and official GRE test scores (will be considered if submitted, but are not required), a current resume, statement of intent, and TOEFL or IELTS scores for international applicants.
+Applicants to the program must have a baccalaureate degree (or a comparable degree) from a regionally accredited U.S. institution, a GPA of 3.0 or higher, official transcripts from each institution attended, a current resume, a statement of intent, and TOEFL or IELTS scores for international applicants.

 Graduates of the program will be able to creatively and critically manage and plan the development of software-intensive systems using project management tools and methods.
 They will be able to communicate effectively and work collaboratively.
 Graduates will also be able to demonstrate mastery of methods and concepts to model, design, develop, and test software solutions using contemporary and legacy environments.